mascaraluctatori/mascaraluctatori/README.md

 ![image_17](https://github.com/user-attachments/assets/b169d357-da83-4c19-a1a6-6167cc89501a)

-# THE SILLY FREAKS!!
-MY GANG!!
-MY SUPER SIGMA CREATURES!!

-HAII!! what links will be shown below are my main friendgroup//my favs//my holy grails//my super sigma creatures//the silly freaks I LOVE THEM SO MUCH!! you can usually find me sitting with at least one of them when I am online ^_^!!!!

-HAII THIS IS [THE GARDEN OF METEORS SYSTEM!!](https://github.com/Garden-of-Meteors) THEY'RE ALL SUPER SILLY GOOBER!!
-LOVE YOU GUYS

-HII!!!
-THIS IS [EVERGREEN!](https://github.com/lyraevergreen) HE IS MY GOAT FR!!
-LOVE YOU HO

 # What else do I need to know?

 you can always pm me and ask me for my discord or tiktok ^_^!!!
 I will give you it if I trust you enough otherwise here are some links!